ashutoshmjain/gita/src/how.md

 ## Navigation and icons:

 - cheeseburger on top left <i class="fa fa-fw fa-bars"></i> toggles the chapters' sidebar.
-On mobile devices, you may swap right (or left).
+On mobile devices, you may swap right.
 - search the publication using the magnifying glass: <i class="fa fa-fw fa-search"></i>
 - turn pages by clicking the left and right angles:<i class="fa fa-fw fa-angle-left"></i> <i class="fa fa-fw fa-angle-right"></i>.
 On mobile devices, the angles show up at the bottom of page.
 - you can also navigate with left and right arrows on keyboard.